Crossed (comics): Plot synopsis

 The story follows survivors dealing with a pandemic that causes its victims to turn into bloodthirsty maniacs that carry out their most evil thoughts.
-Carriers of the virus are generally known as the "Crossed" due to a large, cross-like rash that appears on their faces - other names include "cross-faces" and "plus-faces".
-This contagion is primarily spread through bodily fluids, which the Crossed have used to great effect by treating their weapons with their fluids, as well as through other forms of direct fluidic contact such as rape and bites, assuming the victim lives long enough to turn.
-A major difference between the Crossed and other fictional zombie or insanity-virus epidemics is that while the Crossed are turned into homicidally violent psychopaths, they still retain a basic human-level of intelligence: thus, they are still capable of using tools and weapons, driving motor vehicles, setting complex traps, and other actions.
-It is occasionally noted in the series that a Crossed retains any skills they had prior to their infection; most simply lack the patience or sanity to do anything not immediately related to their vicious impulses.
+Carriers of the virus are generally known as the "Crossed" due to a large, cross-like rash that appears on their faces.
+This contagion is primarily spread through bodily fluids, which the Crossed have used to great effect by treating their weapons with their fluids, as well as through other forms of direct fluidic contact such as rape and bites.
+A major difference between the Crossed and other fictional zombie or insanity-virus epidemics is that while the Crossed are turned into violent psychopaths, they still retain a basic human-level of intelligence: thus, they are still capable of using tools, vehicles, and traps.

 The contagion spread across the entire world, with the Crossed killing, raping, engaging in cannibalism and maiming for fun, with governments and military overwhelmed; friends and family butchered each other with anything they laid their hands on, and cities were turned into vast charnel houses.
 Much of the Middle East was wiped out when Israel deployed nuclear weapons.
 The last organized act by the U.S. government was to shut down as many nuclear power plants as possible and then kill the nuclear scientists and technicians to prevent them from reactivating the plants.
 A few nuclear power plants were not reached in time, however, such as Wolf Creek in Kansas and Browns Ferry in Alabama, detonated by Crossed who removed the control rods.
 One by one, the remaining military bases are overrun.
 Soon human civilization is all but gone, and mankind is an increasingly endangered species.